-U.S. Stockholders may not include in their individual income tax returns any of our net operating losses or capital losses.
+U.S. stockholders may not include in their individual income tax returns any of our net operating losses or capital losses.
 Instead, these losses are generally carried over by us for potential offset against our future income.
 Taxable distributions from us, including a Deemed Distribution, and gain from the disposition of our common stock will not be treated as passive activity income and, therefore, U.S. stockholders generally will not be able to apply any "passive activity losses," such as losses from certain types of limited partnerships in which the U.S. stockholder is a limited partner, against such income.
-In addition, taxable distributions, including a Deemed Distribution, from us and gain from the disposition of our common stock generally will be treated as investment income for purposes of the investment interest limitations.
-We will notify U.S. stockholders after the close of our taxable year as to the portions of the distributions attributable to that year that constitute ordinary income, return of capital and capital gain.
+In addition, taxable distributions, including a Deemed Distribution, from us and gain from the disposition of our common stock generally will be treated as investment income for purposes of the limitations on the deductibility of investment interest expense.
+We will notify U.S. stockholders after the close of our taxable year as to the portions of the distributions attributable to that year which constitute ordinary income, return of capital and capital gain.

 Your tax basis in your common stock acquired under the Plan will generally equal the total amount of distributions you are treated as receiving, as described above.
-Your holding period in common stock acquired under the Plan generally begins on the day following the date on which the common stock is credited to your account.
+Your holding period for common stock acquired under the Plan generally begins on the day following the date on which the common stock is credited to your account.

-13. What are the tax consequences of dispositions of shares acquired from the Plan?
+13A.
+What are the tax consequences of dispositions of shares acquired from the Plan?

 When you withdraw shares from the Plan, you generally will not realize any taxable income.
-You may recognize a gain or loss upon your disposition of common stock you receive from the Plan.
-A U.S. stockholder who is not a dealer in securities must generally treat any gain or loss realized upon a taxable disposition of our common stock received from the Plan as long-term capital gain or loss.
-In general, a U.S. stockholder will realize gain or loss in an amount equal to the difference between the sum of the fair market value of any property and the amount of cash received in such disposition and the U.S. stockholder 's adjusted tax basis.
-However, a U.S. stockholder must treat any loss upon a sale or exchange of common stock held by such stockholder for six months or less as a long-term capital loss to the extent of capital gain.
-All or a portion of any loss that a U.S. stockholder treats as long-term capital gain.
-All or a portion of any loss that a U.S. stockholder purchases other shares of our common stock within 30 days before or after the disposition.
+You may recognize a gain or loss upon your disposition of common stock that you receive from the Plan.
+A U.S. stockholder who is not a dealer in securities must generally treat any gain or loss realized upon a taxable disposition of our common stock received pursuant to the Plan as long-term capital gain or loss if the U.S. stockholder has held our common stock for more than one year, and otherwise as short-term capital gain or loss.
+In general, a U.S. stockholder will realize gain or loss in an amount equal to the difference between the sum of the fair market value of any property and the amount of cash received in such disposition and the U.S. stockholder's adjusted tax basis in the shares of common stock surrendered.
+However, a U.S. stockholder must treat any loss upon a sale or exchange of common stock held by such stockholder for six months or less as a long-term capital loss to the extent of capital gain dividends and any other actual or deemed distributions from us that such U.S. stockholder treats as long-term capital gain.
+All or a portion of any loss that a U.S. stockholder realizes upon a taxable disposition of shares of our common stock may be disallowed if the U.S. stockholder purchases other shares of our common stock within 30 days before or after the disposition.